Rectus abdominal muscle

 Definition

-The rectus abdominis muscle is a paired, long, strap-like muscle located on either side of the linea alba, running from the sternum and costal cartilages cranially to the pubis caudally.
-It is part of the ventral abdominal wall musculature and is enclosed in the rectus sheath formed by the aponeuroses of the other abdominal muscles..
+The rectus abdominis muscle is a paired, long, ribbon-like muscle, located on either side of the linea alba.
+It extends from the sternum and costal cartilages cranially to the pubis caudally.
+It is divided by irregular and transverse tendinous intersections, the number of which varies according to the species.
+Forming part of the ventral abdominal wall, it is contained within the rectus sheath formed by the aponeuroses of the other abdominal muscles.

 Origin: From the sternum and costal cartilage.